techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Public Key Infrastructure.md

 Certification path -

 Trusted certificate roots -

+Certificate Revocation -

+CRL - a list of digital certificates that have been revoked by the issuing certificate authority (CA) before their scheduled expiration date and should no longer be trusted".
+CRLs are no longer required by the CA/Browser forum as alternate certificate revocation technologies (such as OCSP) are increasingly used instead.
+Nevertheless, CRLs are still widely used by the CAs.

+OCSP- Online Certificate Status Protocol is an Internet protocol used for obtaining the revocation status of an X.509 digital certificate

+X.509 - In cryptography, X.509 is an International Telecommunication Union (ITU) standard defining the format of public key certificates.
+X.509 certificates are used in many Internet protocols, including TLS/SSL, which is the basis for HTTPS, the secure protocol for browsing the web.
+They are also used in offline applications, like electronic signatures.

 SSL -  Secure Sockets Layer is a communication protocol, or set of rules, that creates a secure connection between two devices or applications on a network.